erodola/bigram-nes/ff1/README.md

 1. **Get a clean FF1 ROM**

-   The North American NES release (PRG0).
+   The North American NES release.

    MD5 hash must be: